How to Make an Airtight Case for Putting Business Intelligence in Your Budget

 - Executive dashboards: [Lower cost, faster rollout, uncertain ROI.]
 The BI project is limited to those at the C-level to offer a real-time and big-picture look at how the company is performing.

-- OEM, embedding, and white-labeling: [Faster rollout, uncertain cost and ROI, depending on solution.]
+- OEM, embedding, and white-labeling: OEM, embedding, and white-labeling: [Faster rollout, uncertain cost and ROI, depending on solution.]
 Analytics functionality is added to your software offering in the form of embedded analytics, expanding functionality, increasing stickiness, and providing new revenue opportunities.
-Original equipment manufacturer (OEM) customers typically measure ROI in terms of customer retention and saving developer time, which is why they care about stickiness and expanded functionality that a dedicated analytics platform provider can offer over an in-house solution.
+Original equipment manufacturer (OEM) customers are also measuring ROI in terms of new customer acquisition, as our research shows.
+In a 2021 Sisense survey of over 200 technology and business leaders, 30% of our customers reported they focus on acquiring new customers while 26% said they focus on growing their customer base.
+Additionally, 44% of prospects reported that they, too, focused on new customer acquisition above all.
+This provides a compelling case for the stickiness and expanded functionality that an analytics platform provider can offer over an in-house solution.

 - Clients only: [Faster rollout, lower cost, uncertain ROI.]
 Only end users are provided with BI tools to perform self-service reporting and provide your business the opportunity to illustrate key performance indicators and individual successes to clients.